 We are signatories of the United Nations Global Compact and the Principles for Responsible Investments (PRI) and for a number years now we have been basing our investment strategies on environmental, social and corporate governance (ESG) criteria, without sacrificing profitability.
 In addition, we have continued to uphold the principle of protecting our most sensitive asset – our reputation.

 Generali Group formalized its commitment to responsible investment in 2006 and in 2010 its own Group Ethical Guidelines were approved.

 In 2015, we further developed our approach in the Group Responsible Investment Guideline document.

 In particular, we identify, assess and monitor the investments that are most exposed to social, environmental and corporate governance risks for all our portfolios of the Group’s insurance companies.

 Direct investment in equities and bonds in accordance with the Responsible Investment Guideline

 30.7 billion euro

 AuM managed with ESG criteria

 The group's objective is to leverage its role as an institutional investor to foster change through investment.
-The group uses dialogue to encourage companies to act responsibly, asking them to justify their conduct if it does not meet the ethical standards set by the group.
-If the companies do not actively respond to the concerns raised and continue to adopt the improper conduct they are removed from the investment universe.
+The group uses dialogue to encourage companies to act responsibly, asking them to justify their conduct if it does not meet the sustainability standards set by the Group.

-The integration of ESG aspects is also governed by the Group Voting Policy, which incorporates the practice already adopted by Generali Investments Europe, to align voting choices with the investment strategy, the Group values and the issues identified in the materiality matrix.
+The integration of ESG aspects is also governed by the Group Voting Policy.
+The exercise of voting rights is carried out mainly by Generali Investments, to align voting choices to the investment strategy, the Group values and the issues identified in the materiality matrix.